Partial-envelope stripping and nuclear-timescale mass transfer from evolved supergiants at low metallicity: Discussion

 Importantly, the key CO core properties ($M_{\rm CO}$ and $X_{\rm C}$) that were found to determine the compactness are set already at the end of core-He burning (when we terminate our models).
 This allows us to make a comparison between the single and binary evolution in Fig.~\ref{fig:square_COcore_mass}.
 Binary models, mapped onto the parameter space of different primary masses and orbital periods, are colored according to the ratio $M_{\rm CO}/M_{\rm CO;single}$ at central He depletion.
 At Solar metallicity (the left panel), mass transfer interaction and the envelope loss leads to systematically lower CO core masses in primaries compared to single stars of the same initial mass.
-This effect becomes smaller going to higher masses ($M_1 \gtrsim 30 \msun$ in our grid), where the wind mass loss is sufficient to strip the envelopes also in single stars.
 Meanwhile, at the subsolar metallicities of LMC and SMC, we find a large parameter space in which binary models produce CO cores with masses very close to those formed in single stars.
 Those are the models in which the primaries experience only partial rather than full envelope stripping.
 Similarly, in Fig.~\ref{fig:square_Xc} we compare the central C mass fractions ($X_{\rm C}$) between single and binary models, finding similarities between partially-stripped primaries and single stars.

 Based on Fig.~\ref{fig:square_COcore_mass} and Fig.~\ref{fig:square_Xc} and the results of the above-mentioned studies, it is well-founded to expect that partially-stripped stars will produce pre-SN core structures that are similar to those of single stars: more compact and prone to BH formation compared to pre-SN cores of fully stripped stars.
 Partial envelope stripping is common among our models: the vast majority of low-Z donors with masses between $\sim$20 and 50$\msun$ are never fully stripped in post-MS mass transfer (see Fig.~\ref{fig:tricolor}) and we estimate that fully stripped stars are the minority in this mass range (originating mostly from case A mass transfer, see Fig.~\ref{fig:disc_stripping_vs_mass}).
 Taken together with the results of \citet{Schneider2021}, this could mean that most of the BHs in close binaries in the LMC and SMC-like environments are formed from partially-stripped progenitors.
 This may also 'save' the binary BH and BH-NS formation scenario from low-Z massive binaries.